François Kamano

-François Kamano (born 2 May 1996) is a Guinean professional footballer who plays as a striker or left winger for Russian club Sochi and the Guinea national team.
+François Kamano (born 2 May 1996) is a Guinean professional footballer who plays as a striker or left winger.

 Club career

 Bastia

 Kamano made his professional debut with Bastia on 9 August 2014 in a 3–3 home draw against Marseille, replacing Christopher Maboulou for the last 8 minutes.
 His first goal came on 20 December, putting Bastia ahead in an eventual 1–1 draw at Caen.
 He finished his first season with four goals in 24 games, and was sent off on 9 May 2015, in the first half of a 1–0 win at Rennes.

 At the start of the following season, Kamano received two straight red cards in losses at Saint-Étienne and Lyon.
 He scored three goals, all in home and away 2–1 wins over Rennes; his brace at Roazhon Park in the final game on 14 May 2016, he ensured the 10th place for the Corsicans.